 1.1.
 Unlawful touching

 For purposes of this statute, a touching occurs when you make physical contact with another party, including through clothing.3

-Overcome with anger at Ben, Melissa shoves him lightly.
-This causes Ben to slip and fall down the steps, breaking his ankle.
+Example: Overcome with anger, Melissa shoves Ben lightly.
+This causes Ben to slip and fall, breaking his ankle.

-Melissa did not touch Ben particularly forcefully—but because she touched him at all, and a serious injury resulted, she may be guilty of battery causing serious injury.
+Melissa did not touch Ben forcefully—but because she touched him at all, and a serious injury resulted, she may be guilty of battery causing serious injury.

 Also note that an offensive touching can be done indirectly, by causing an object or someone else to touch the alleged victim.4

 1.2.
 Serious bodily injury

-The term “serious bodily injury” under this law means any serious impairment of someone’s physical condition.5
+The term “serious bodily injury” means any serious impairment of someone’s physical condition.5 Medical treatment is not required for a victim’s injuries to be “serious.”6

 In past California criminal cases, courts have found the following physical conditions to constitute serious bodily injuries: